Deployment¶

 The screenshot above is just an example of what can go wrong; you might experience something completely different.
 In this particular case, the error is simple - the developer forgot to turn on the Github Pages feature in the settings (step 2).

 If you see an error, you can try to fix it and push the changes to the repository.
-The website will automatically redeploy when you push changes to the repository, and you can check the progress of the new attempt in the Actions tab again.
+After making your changes, you will need to manually trigger a new deployment by going to the Actions tab and running the workflow again (see the “Deploy Your Website” section above).
+You can check the progress of the new attempt in the Actions tab again.

 You can also get more details about the deployment from the deployment dashboard (see Deployment Dashboard).
 Unless there is a catastrophic error (e.g., you didn’t enable GitHub Pages), you should be able to see the dashboard.